Best TV series to watch on Netflix right now (September 2020) - TheNewsTrace

 Promoting Sundown

-Actuality series don’t get far more glamorous – or dramatic – than Promoting Sundown, which follows a bunch of property brokers working for the The Oppenheim Group as they promote a few of the most opulent homes in Los Angeles.
-A 3rd series of the present has not too long ago been added to the streaming platform – and every new season solely appears to ramp up the drama even additional, because the brokers expertise weddings, divorces and all the pieces in between.
+Actuality series don’t get rather more glamorous – or dramatic – than Promoting Sundown, which follows a bunch of property brokers working for the The Oppenheim Group as they promote among the most opulent homes in Los Angeles.
+A 3rd series of the present has lately been added to the streaming platform – and every new season solely appears to ramp up the drama even additional, because the brokers expertise weddings, divorces and every little thing in between.

-So sit again and benefit from the pure escapism as you watch the solid proceed to share the ups and downs of their private {and professional} lives.

 Watch on Netflix